 You’ll be able to create an account on MyFitnessPal and link it directly to Garmin Connect to keep up with the calories you consume and compare that with how many calories you’ve burned.
 You can own this Garmin Vivosmart HR+ for less than $100 and that puts this feature-laden smartwatch with heart rate monitor in a class by itself.

 Wearing smartwatches with heart rate monitors is like having an insightful personal trainer with you at all times.
 It’s surprising how well smartwatches can help you lose weight, and improve your fitness and overall health by keeping track of one of the essential metrics — monitoring your heart rate.

 When it comes to upping your fitness and health levels — paying attention to your heart rate during any exercise routine helps you maximize your training and reach your goals.
 Fortunately for us, smartwatches with a heart rate monitor is here to the rescue.

 All smartwatches start off as a wearable computer with a touchscreen that takes the shape of a wristwatch and quickly starts transforming into different devices with different functions, apps, and purpose.

 Smartwatches have evolved into something akin to smartphones since their inception in 2010.
 They now come with mobile apps, a complete mobile operating system, and Bluetooth connectivity.

 They can even double as media players, FM radios, and playback audio and video files through either Bluetooth or a headset.

-Smartwatches with heart rate monitors are fast becoming essential equipment for fitness enthusiasts everywhere, but their great for anyone wanting to keep up with their heart rate along with the other great built in features.
+Smartwatches with heart rate monitors are fast becoming essential equipment for fitness enthusiasts everywhere, but they are great for anyone wanting to keep up with their heart rate along with the other great built-in features.